kuldeeparyadotcom/Priority/README.md

 3. Access Priority on port 49001(Assuming port 49001 is open for incoming traffic on the machine)
 http://yourserver:49001/

+4. How to stop Priority app.
+cd ~/Priority
+./stopPriority

 Please Note:
 Just for the sake of demontration MySQL datadir is checked in to GitHub.
 In real usage scenario, datadir should not be checked in code repository.